omidyaghmazadeh/3D_Print_Designs/ProbeParking/Readme.md

-This is a holder with 10 spots with a similar diameter (at the central height) as the standard rod of the Kopf stereotaxic system.
+This is a holder with 10 spots with a similar diameter (at the central height) as the electrode holder rod of the Kopf stereotaxic system.

 ![Holder_Station_Base v10](https://user-images.githubusercontent.com/32208791/198163175-d870dd0c-fa00-4885-a1e4-b60287c88259.png)